gemini3d/gemini3d/Readme.md

 ## Computing total electron content (TEC)

 TEC and magnetic field variations can be calculated as a post-processing step in which the simulation data are read in and interpolated onto a regular geographic grid and then integrated accordingly using scripts in the './vis' directory - see `TECcalc.m`.
-An example of how to plot TEC computed by this script is included in `TECplot_map.m` (requires MATLAB mapping toolbox).
+An example of how to plot TEC computed by this script is included in `TECplot_map.m` in Gemini-matlab repo

 ## Visualizing magnetic field perturbations computed by magcalc.f90